 Step 3: Tore apart

-- Torn into pieces (the smaller the better) cover with rubbing alcohol.
+- Torn into pieces (the smaller the better) and cover with rubbing alcohol.

 Step 4: Mash the leave pieces